warthmann/erlich-sample-ID-files/README.md

 # erlich-sample-ID-files

-Here we provide scripts to prepare the input files needed by the [TeamErlich/personal-identification-pipeline](https://github.com/TeamErlich/personal-identification-pipeline)
+Here we provide scripts to prepare the input files needed by the [TeamErlich/personal-identification-pipeline](https://github.com/TeamErlich/personal-identification-pipeline).
+We prepare the necessary input files from a multi-sample VCF file.

 TeamErlich published a software pipeline to quickly (re-)identify samples from Oxford Nanopore data given a sample database: https://github.com/TeamErlich/personal-identification-pipeline